-The Thomas School of Business at UNC Pembroke annually awards scholarships to students.
+The Thomas College of Business at UNC Pembroke annually awards scholarships to students.
 Available scholarships are listed below and in the current catalog.
 In the catalog, click on "Scholarships and Awards" near the bottom left panel.
 Be sure to look at the business scholarships on the departmental and annual lists.
 Some of the scholarships listed in those places will not be awarded because they do not have sufficient funds for the current year.

 Any student who has been admitted to attend UNC Pembroke may apply for scholarships, though some are only available to students enrolled in the current year.
 Eligibility requirements vary and some scholarships have very specific requirements.
 Study the list to find the ones that you might be eligible to receive.